 Finally, here is my list of Web sites for Photo/Imaging Technologists with many thanks to all who contributed to it.

-To send me mail select my Express Mail Delivery service but remove the IPT_ first!.
+To send me mail select my Express Mail Delivery service!.

 This page was first installed in 1992

 And if you would like to visit my more personal website (although it is not much different from this one) go to andpph.com to visit Andy's "other" webpage.